microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## 🚀 Deploy to Azure

-You can now redeploy your function and upload an audio file to see if the transcription is stored in the Cosmos DB container and check the logs to see the different steps of the orchestration.

-Deploy the Azure Durable Function using the same method as before to `func-drbl-<your-instance-suffix-name>`.
+You can now redeploy your Azure Durable Function code using the same method as before to `func-drbl-<your-instance-suffix-name>`.

 ### Option 1 : Deploy your function with VS Code